Resource & Expense Management platform

-Panna Timesheets is a SaaS time-tracking and expense platform for growing teams that were struggling with fragmented tools, low adoption, and poor reporting.
+Panna Timesheets is a resource and expense tracking platform for growing teams that were struggling with fragmented tools, low adoption, and poor reporting.

 In this project, the goal was to turn a compliance-heavy task into a simple, daily habit while giving HR and finance reliable, real-time data.